This article was updated on November 7, 2022

 As you continue your research, you should also look into your state’s requirements involving:

 - Post-licensing requirements

 Once you have a full understanding of your state’s requirements, you can move forward.

-Although you don’t need a college degree to become a real estate professional, you will need to complete pre-licensing coursework.
+Although you don’t need a college degree to become a real estate professional, you will need to complete pre-licensing coursework before taking the licensing exam.
 This is a requirement in every state, but the total number of hours varies from 40 to 300.
 For example:

 - Texas – 180 hours

 - California – 135 hours

 - Georgia – 75 hours

 These courses teach things such as real estate principles, vocabulary, and practices as well as legal considerations.
 The cost to complete this pre-licensing coursework depends on which type of class you choose, but it can cost about $350 or more.
 There are multiple methods to complete these course hours, including: